 In theory, the college admissions process should be straightforward, even if it’s not easy.
-Students select colleges based on their desired majors, cultural fit, size, or other factors.
+Students select colleges based on their desired majors, cultural fit, size, and other factors.
 They send in applications which summarize their high school activities and accomplishments and receive responses promptly, either with acceptances, or explanations of why they weren’t a good fit.

 The Complexity of the College Admissions Process

 Answers to these questions are hard to find.
-At many high schools, the ratio of students to counselors – which exceeds 470:1 across U.S. high schools – means that the school counselor doesn’t have the time to research answers to these questions and help each student with their specific needs.
+At many high schools, the ratio of students to counselors, which exceeds 470:1 across U.S. high schools, means that the school counselor doesn’t have the time to research answers to these questions and help each student with their specific needs.
 That’s where a personal college admissions coach can help.

-Specific Ways in Which a Great College Admissions Coach can Help
+How a Great College Admissions Coach can Help

-- Early Planning: For students who aren’t yet seniors going through the application process, getting coaching can make a major difference by enabling students to build their portfolio of work and select courses.
+- Early Planning: For students who aren’t yet seniors going through the application process, getting coaching can make a significant difference by enabling students to build their portfolio of work and select courses.
 The goal isn’t to turn a student into someone they’re not, but to help them emphasize their passions through a focused approach to selecting academic courses and extracurricular activities.

 NOTE: A version of this article appeared recently on the Edmodo blog, at this link.